top of page

 How much "tube sound" do you want?

 This is the most difficult criteria because it has some subjective nature to it.
 Tube amplification has natural harmonic distortion due to the non-linearity in how the tube amplifies the signal.
 Some would argue this is the source of "tube sound" which is sometimes described as natural, authentic, warm, full, rich, smooth or more colored than a solid-state amplifier.
 All of my amplifiers use proven, classic circuit designs and components to give you high quality and authentic tube amplification, with excellent sound characteristics like sound stage, detail, and frequency response.
 If you want the most natural tube behavior possible, then the Legendarium as a classic single-ended triode (SET) will give you the most authentic tube sound.
-On the other end of the spectrum, the Requiem is a push-pull design that provides high fidelity tube amplification with very low harmonic distortion and the most transparent sound.
+On the other end of the spectrum, the Requiem and Pacific 63 are push-pull designs that provides high fidelity tube amplification with very low harmonic distortion and the most transparent sound.
 The Exordium, AE1 and AE1-C are somewhere in the middle of these.
-If you aren't sure, but you know you want to explore tube amplifiers, then I recommend the AE1 or AE1-C.
+If you aren't sure, but you know you want to explore tube amplifiers, then I recommend the AE1 or AE1-C or the Pacific 63.

 Compact size and affordable DIY options